navillanueva/navillanueva/README.md

 ### 👋 Hi there, I´m Nico

-- 🔭 I’m a Computer Scientist graduate as of July of 2022
+- 🔭 I’m a Computer Science Graduate as of July of 2022
 - 🌱 I did my studies at Universidad Carlos 3 de Madrid, and studied one year abroad at Hanyang University, in South Korea
 - 👯 I’m currently focusing on learning solidity and javascript to further my knowledge in the web3 space
 - 🤔 I’m looking to collaborate on anything that seems interesting!
 I am still exploring what I like.